Lifespan: 15xx to 15xx

 In the sixth month of 1503, Jōjō Sadazane received the daughter of Uesugi Fusayoshi, the military governor of Echigo, as his formal wife, became Fusayoshi’s son-in-law, and changed his name to Uesugi Sadazane.
 In the eighth month of 1507, Nagao Tamekage gave support to Sadazane to oust Fusayoshi.
 On 11/6 of 1508, Sadazane became the military governor but, in fact, was a puppet of Tamekage.
 Around this time, Sadazane wed the younger sister of Tamekage.
 His formal wife, Fusayoshi’s daughter, is believed to have died as of this time.

 Gradually, however, Sadazane came to resent serving as a puppet for Tamekage.
-In 1513, he assembled forces comprised of Usami Fusatada and Usami Sadamitsu (father and son) who were lineal retainers of the family of the military governor, Jōjō Sadanori, from the main Jōjō clan (who was either a younger brother or nephew), and several clans from the Agakita Group, triggering the Jōjō Revolt.
-Harutsuna, together with, among others, Honjō Fusanaga, Ayukawa Kiyonaga, Mizuhara Masaie, Kurokawa Kiyozane, Nakajō Fujisuke, Ijimino Kageie, Shibata Tsunasada, and Takenomata Masatsuna, betrayed Tamekage.
+In 1513, he assembled forces comprised of Usami Fusatada and Usami Sadamitsu (father and son) who were lineal retainers of the family of the military governor, Jōjō Sadanori, from the main Jōjō clan (who was either a younger brother or nephew), and several clans from the Agakita Group, triggering a rebellion by the Jōjō clan.
+Harutsuna, together with, among others, Honjō Fusanaga, Ayukawa Kiyonaga, Suibara Masaie, Kurokawa Kiyozane, Nakajō Fujisuke, Ijimino Kageie, Shibata Tsunasada, and Takenomata Masatsuna, betrayed Tamekage.

 Confronting a dire situation, Tamekage entered into a settlement which included having his daughter wed Harutsuna.
 After the death of Tamekage, Harutsuna served in an important role for Tamekage’s son, Nagao Kagetora.
 In 1564, Harutsuna was delegated Iiyama Castle.